Meg 2: The Trench: Accolades

 At the 44th Golden Raspberry Awards, the film was nominated for Worst Picture, Worst Actor for Statham and Worst Director for Wheatley.

 Future

 In July 2023, Wheatley stated there had been internal discussions about a potential third installment.
-While its development depends on the success of The Trench, he hopes to continue the story as outlined in the novels, by Steve Alten.
+While its development depends on the success of Meg 2: The Trench, he hopes to continue the story as outlined in the novels, by Steve Alten.